ramonarroyo/MovieRecommender/README.md

 | Memento  | L.A.
 Confidential  | Bringing Out the Dead |
 | Harsh Times  | Lucky Number Slevin  | Goodfellas |

+This program processes a lot of data and requires a 64-bit version of Python.

 ### Future Work:
 - Make into a webapp using Flask
 - use SQLite to provide backend data